Structured Classes

-Structured classes are the most-requested type of field trip at Stuhr Museum.
-Classes range in length and topic, each designed with Nebraska’s state educational standards in mind.
 Our structured classes feature experiences that you can’t get from a textbook – washing laundry on a washboard, putting up a tipi, pulling a hand cart across the prairie, and so much more!
+Structured classes are the most-requested type of field trip at Stuhr Museum and range in length and topic, each designed with Nebraska’s state educational standards in mind.
 Class descriptions are available below, along with the dates each class is offered, fees, and other information to help you plan a field trip experience for your students.
+If you have any questions, please reach out to us at education@stuhrmuseum.org or call (308) 385-5316.

 Classes must be requested at least two weeks prior to your visit to ensure staffing is available, however, we recommend registering as early as possible for the best selection of dates and times.
+There are two ways to register:

-Request a class online.
+Register your school online.
 You’ll need to have your school’s basic information to fill out the form, as well as:

 The minimum number to schedule a class is 10 students.
 If your school or homeschool group contains fewer than 10 students, your group will be combined with another small group.